 At the end of 19th c the statue of the woman in national clothes roughly carved of the stone was found here.
 The colony of night bat (near200.000 individuals) living in the labyrinths of Azokh cave is of great scientific interest.
 They number in five species, some of which can be met nowhere but in Azokh cave.

 ’'The cave of treasures” hasn’t revealed all its secrets yet.
 This huge settlement of the primitive man has been systematically researched by Armenian-English-Spanish archaeological expedition since 2003.

 THE MONASTERY OF OKHTY DRNI (SEVEN DOORS) The monastery is situated not far from Gtchavank near the village of Mokhrenes on the picturesque slope of the mountain.
 According to the legend, the monastery was built by the sister of seven brothers fallen in the fight with conquerors.
 The tradition to light seven candles in the monastery in memory of seven dead brothers has continued to this day.
-The church is interesting not only because it’s one of the ancient places for public worship in Artsakh, but also because the main church is considered to be the only monument of that type on the territory of RA.
+The church is interesting not only because it’s one of the ancient places for public worship in Artsakh, but also because the main church is considered to be the only monument of that type on the territory of AR.

 The monastic complex consists of three main buildings: vestibule, church and the building, of which the bottom laying is all that remained.
 The exact date of the building is not known, but the researches done allow to refer the building to the early Middle Ages.
 Some researchers refer it to 570s.
 On the territory of the monastery there have remained khachkars (cross-stones), the most ancient of which dates back to the 10-12 cc.